Nooh Dastgir Butt: Career

 On 3 August 2022, Butt bagged Pakistan's first gold medal at the 2022 Commonwealth Games when he won the men's +109 kg weightlifting event.
 He lifted 173 kg in the snatch category, and 232 kg in clean and jerk, both Commonwealth Games records, for a combined lift of 405 kg.

 Butt had missed out on participation in the 2020 Tokyo Olympics because of a thigh injury that kept him away from the international circuit for over a year.
 He recovered in time for the 2021 Commonwealth Weightlifting Championships in Tashkent where he took silver, and also qualified for the 2022 Commonwealth Games.

 Before his 2022 Commonwealth Games gold, Butt had won the bronze medal in the 105+ kg weightlifting competition in the 2018 Commonwealth Games.
 After lifting 173 kg in snatch, he successfully lifted 222 kg in his first attempt of clean and jerk to confirm his medal.
 In an effort to go for the gold, Nooh tried lifting 228 kg in his 2nd and 231 kg in the third attempt but failed to do so.

-According to Butt, his failure to lift 231kg in 2018 "following a mistake" he made really stuck with him.
+According to Butt, his failure to lift 231 kg in 2018 "following a mistake" he made really stuck with him.
 He called that failure the most motivating factor that pushed him to aim higher.

 “My father was really upset with me the last time I won bronze, he didn’t talk to me for a while, so my goal is to do better now,” Butt had said a day prior to his weightlifting event at the 2022 Commonwealth Games where he won gold.

 Butt also won a bronze medal each at the Commonwealth Games junior championships at Penang, Malaysia in 2016 and at Pune, India in 2015.
 He lifted 395 kg in junior championships, which is a junior commonwealth record.
 He clinched the gold medal in the Hercules Columns competition at the Pahlavon Mahmud Strongman Games 2024 in Khiva, Uzbekistan.
 Nooh participated in this event for the first time along with athletes from 18 other countries.

-Since October 2024, Butt started competing in powerlifting.
-On December 10, he would set an asian squat record of 400 kilograms in the 120+ kilogram weight class.
+In October 2024, Butt made his powerlifting debut at the Commonwealth classic and equipped powerlifting championships in Sun City, South Africa.
+Competing in the +120 kg category, he won the classic title of 860 kg and the equipped title with a total of 850 kg.
+Across both the events, he won seven gold medals and one bronze.
+In December 2024, he competed at the Asian Classic Powerlifting Championships in Tashkent, Uzbekistan, where he set an Asian Record in the +120 kg squat with a lift of 400 kg.

+In June 2025, Butt won two gold medals at a world strongman championship in Uzbekistan.
+In June 2026, he won two gold medals at the Sixth International Pehavlon Mahmud Strongmen Games in Khiva, Uzbekistan.